-Habitat and Wildlife Areas [Heading 2]
+Habitat and Wildlife Areas

 Transportation projects can severely impact wildlife and their habitats.
-Road construction activities may spread exotic or invasive species, and routes that divide-or "fragment"-wildlife habitats often cause animals to cross roadways, resulting in automobile crashes.
+Road construction activities may spread exotic or invasive species, and routes that divide-or "fragment"-wildlife habitats often cause animals to cross roadways, resulting in auto crashes.